DasGMA/sendtags/README.md

 ![Example](/images/example.png)

-We know you have a time constraint but what else besides the bare minimum can you get in before the buzzer?
+You should not spend more than 2-4 hours on this assessment.
+We care much more about the quality of what you're able to get done, and the methodology you followed to do it - rather than how much you get done.
+With this time constraint in mind, what else besides the bare minimum can you get in before the buzzer?
 Bonus Points:
 - Making it fault tolerant (what happens when we put in unexpected inputs?)
 - Are you good at design?
 Show off here!